thanpolas/thanpolas.github.com/_posts/rants/2014-07-08-Dont-Squash-its-rude-and-a-lie.md

 ## Squashing is a lie

-I am not the first one to say that, [Paul Statig](http://www.twitter.com/pjstadig) in his wonderful post explains [why rebasing, amending and squashing are all lies](http://paul.stadig.name/2010/12/thou-shalt-not-lie-git-rebase-ammend.html).
+I am not the first one to say that; [Paul Statig](http://www.twitter.com/pjstadig) in his wonderful post explains [why rebasing, amending and squashing are all lies](http://paul.stadig.name/2010/12/thou-shalt-not-lie-git-rebase-ammend.html).
 It is not by chance that at git-scm.com, the goto online documentation for git, has squashing under the "[Rewritting History](http://git-scm.com/book/en/Git-Tools-Rewriting-History)" chapter.
 When you squash, you are rewritting history, you lie.

 ## Squashing is wrong and dangerous

 When you have a topical branch that you are working on, tens or hundreds of commits and you regularly push to your *origin* remote repository, there's a history written there, a history of commits.
 That branch typically also has the form of a pull-request, where peers, project maintainers and tech leads review and comment on your code.

 If your last act before your branch is merged is to squash, you are essentially throwing all the code review in a bucket and need to start over.
-By squashing, you are effectively re-writing history, which means that the 10-20-100 commits you made get ziped down to one.
+By squashing, you are effectively re-writing history, which means that the 10-20-100 commits you made get zipped down to one.
 Now that single commit can no longer be pushed to your topical branch...

 {% highlight shell %}
 To git@github.com:thanpolas/Practice.git